Every application must have an

-Intentmessages they can handle).
-These declarations let the Android system know what the components are and under what conditions they can be launched.
+Intentmessages that they can handle.
+These declarations inform the Android system of the components and the conditions in which they can be launched.

-Instrumentationclasses that provide profiling and other information as the application is running.
-These declarations are present in the manifest only while the application is being developed and tested; they're removed before the application is published.
+Instrumentationclasses that provide profiling and other information as the application runs.
+These declarations are present in the manifest only while the application is being developed and are removed before the application is published.

 <?xml version="1.0" encoding="utf-8"?> <manifest> <uses-permission /> <permission /> <permission-tree /> <permission-group /> <instrumentation /> <uses-sdk /> <uses-configuration /> <uses-feature /> <supports-screens /> <compatible-screens /> <supports-gl-texture /> <application> <activity> <intent-filter> <action /> <category /> <data /> </intent-filter> <meta-data /> </activity> <activity-alias> <intent-filter> . . . </intent-filter> <meta-data /> </activity-alias> <service> <intent-filter> . . . </intent-filter> <meta-data/> </service> <receiver> <intent-filter> . . . </intent-filter> <meta-data /> </receiver> <provider> <grant-uri-permission /> <meta-data /> <path-permission /> </provider> <uses-library /> </application> </manifest>

-All the elements that can appear in the manifest file are listed below in alphabetical order.
-These are the only legal elements; you cannot add your own elements or attributes.
+Note: These are the only legal elements – you cannot add your own elements or attributes.

-Some conventions and rules apply generally to all elements and attributes in the manifest:
+This section describes the conventions and rules that apply generally to all of the elements and attributes in the manifest file.

-<application>elements are required, they each must be present and can occur only once.
-Most of the others can occur many times or not at all — although at least some of them must be present for the manifest to accomplish anything meaningful.
+<application>elements are required.
+They each must be present and can occur only once.
+Most of the other elements can occur many times or not at all.
+However, at least some of them must be present before the manifest file becomes useful.

 If an element contains anything at all, it contains other elements.
-All values are set through attributes, not as character data within an element.
+All of the values are set through attributes, not as character data within an element.